Anurag Basu

-Anurag Basu (born 8 May 1970) is an Indian director, screenwriter, actor and producer.
-He began his directing career in television, moving to feature films in 2002.
-Basu achieved initial success with his films tackling the themes of passion and adultery such as Life in a...
-Metro, Kites, Gangster and Murder.
-Later, he directed comedy-drama films such as the critically acclaimed and commercially successful Barfi! along with the commercially unsuccessful Jagga Jasoos.
-His latest work is a black comedy Netflix film Ludo.
+Anurag Basu (born 8 May 1970) is an Indian director, screenwriter, cinematographer, producer, and actor in Hindi cinema.
+He is best known for films that tackle bold themes of passion, envy, and adultery.

+After initial setbacks, he achieved his breakthrough with the erotic thriller Murder (2004), and gained prominence with the musical romantic thriller Gangster: A Love Story (2006) and the ensemble urban drama Life in a...
+Metro (2007), the latter of which earned him the Filmfare Award for Best Screenplay, in addition to his first nomination for the Filmfare Award for Best Director.

+His highest grosser came with the widely acclaimed romantic comedy-drama Barfi!
+(2012), which earned him his second nomination for the Filmfare Award for Best Director.
+He next directed the much-delayed musical adventure comedy-drama Jagga Jasoos (2017), which earned mixed reviews and was commercially unsuccessful, and the Netflix black comedy crime film Ludo (2020), in which he also made his debut as a cinematographer.
+The latter film also earned him his third nomination for the Filmfare Award for Best Director.

 Early life

-Basu was born into an upper-middle-class Bengali family in Bhilai, Madhya Pradesh (now in Chhattisgarh).
-His parents, Subrato Bose and Deepshikha Bose (ex-executives in SAIL Bhilai Steel Plant in Cokeovens and Education department (Organic Chemistry) respectively), were award-winning theatrical artists and Basu grew up watching them performing in his father's theatre company (Abhiyaan).
+Basu was born into an upper-middle-class Bengali Hindu family in Bhilai, Madhya Pradesh (now in Chhattisgarh).
+His parents, Subrato Bose and Deepshikha Bose [ex-executives in SAIL Bhilai Steel Plant in Cokeovens and Education department (Organic Chemistry) respectively], were award-winning theatrical artists and Basu grew up watching them performing in his father's theatre company (Abhiyaan).
 He attended BSP Senior Secondary School, Sector-IV (SSS-IV) in Bhilai, Chhattisgarh (then Madhya Pradesh).
-He received a B.Sc. degree in Physics honours from the University of Mumbai, intending to study cinematography at FTII, Pune; however, during his college years in Mumbai he had an opportunity to assist on a number of levels in TV and film projects.
+He received a BSc degree in Physics honours from the University of Mumbai, intending to study cinematography at FTII, Pune; however, during his college years in Mumbai he had an opportunity to assist on a number of levels in TV and film projects.
 After trying to remain involved with filmmaking, Basu became an assistant director to Raman Kumar on Tara.